wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

 Before we configure our flow, we need to create a custom SharePoint list where we can store the operations that we will pass into the Office 365 API.
-In our scenario we are interested in knowing when there are new flows created.
+In our scenario, we are interested in knowing when there are new flows created.
 As a result, we will add a record that includes a Title of CreateFlow**.** A complete list of supported operations may be found [here](https://flow.microsoft.com/blog/accessing-office-365-security-compliance-center-logs-from-microsoft-flow/?azure-portal=true).